jordan-bott/eat-the-rainbow-js/README.md

 Eat the Rainbow is a webpage designed to help you eat at least one fruit or vegetable of each color each day.
 This is an informational webpage using information found from [Harvard](https://www.health.harvard.edu/blog/phytonutrients-paint-your-plate-with-the-colors-of-the-rainbow-2019042516501).
 Clicking on any fruit/vegetable will "add" to their list to see if they have a fruit/veggie from each color in their meal plan.

+This site is deployed!
+You can find it [here](https://jordan-bott.github.io/eat-the-rainbow-js/)

 ##### Future features:

 - Adding phytonutrient information